Vaigasi Poranthachu: Soundtrack

 The soundtrack was composed by Deva, with lyrics written by Kalidasan.
 Deva composed all the songs in one day.
 The soundtrack became hugely popular and gave Deva a break as composer.

 Reception

 C. R. K. of Kalki wrote that the film had all the typical cliches of Tamil cinema.
-Deva won the Tamil Nadu State Film Award for Best Music Director.
+Deva won the Tamil Nadu State Film Award for Best Music Director, and Viswanathan won the award for Best Sound Effects at the same ceremony.